 First on the list of common health problems for babies are Urinary tract infections (UTIs).
 Approximately 4% of babies will develop a UTI in their first 12 months of life).
-Newborns often fail to drain their bladders fully, and therefore, the parent may need to learn how to catheterize to treat their child at home.
-For the record, a catheter is a flexible tube inserted into a body cavity to remove the fluid.
+Newborns often fail to drain their bladders fully, so the parent may need to learn how to catheterize to treat their child at home.
+For the record, a catheter is a flexible tube inserted into a body cavity to remove fluid.

 A century ago, 10% of all infants born in England and Wales died of influenza.
 Luckily, modern medicine has saved the day, so nowadays, these infections rarely turn fatal for your little one.
-Breastfeeding has many benefits and can prevent these kinds of infections due to the antibodies passed through the milk.
+Breastfeeding has many benefits and can prevent these infections due to the antibodies passed through the milk.